 The Googlebot favors “fresh” or current content.
 This doesn’t mean that you have to create content from scratch every time.
 Google also recognizes the updating and editing of already existing content.
 For example, if content is highly dependent on current events, it is important to regularly adapt existing information.
-Nevertheless, new publications are also important, because the Google algorithm also checks how often new content is published on your domain.
+Nevertheless, new publications are also essential, because the Google algorithm also checks how often new content is published on your domain.

-Attention: You have many publications?
+You have many publications?
 Try to keep track of them with an editorial plan to avoid duplicate content!

 Internal and external links